RLogik/picassobox/README_en.md

 	# compute stuff with the points, etc.

 PBs.addrandomcell([15,12]); # add a 15 x 12 box
-for PB in PBs.part: # use the latest computed partition of the region
+for PB in PBs.getpartition(): # use the latest computed partition of the region
 	pt = PB.point(0.5);
 	col = PB.colour;
 	# Colour = 0 <==> available point: